getcarina/getcarina.com/_tutorials/data-volume-containers.md

 * Data can be backed up, restored, and migrated more easily.
 * You don't need to manually specify host mount points and handle the additional concerns of file permissions, AppArmor profiles, and security restrictions.

-For example, upgrading the MySQL version in a container would not experience the risk of data loss, if its data files are stored in a separate DVC
+For example, upgrading the MySQL version in a container would not risk data loss, if its data files are stored in a separate DVC

-### Create a data volume container
+### Create a DVC

-To understand the benefits of using data-only containers, you will create a DVC that will later be used by a container running a MySQL instance.
+To understand the benefits of using data-only containers, create a DVC that will later be used by a container running a MySQL instance.
 The `--volume` flag mounts a volume in the container's filesystem from a location on the host's filesystem determined by the Docker Engine.

 ```bash
 $ docker create --name data \